PradeepHGK/PradeepHGK/README.md

 **Hope you all doing well**

 * I am passionate developer to self learn the interested tech
+- 🔭 I’m currently working on Unity Architechture application which is in Android, IOS, Hololens, UWP.
+- 🌱 I’m currently learning typescript.

+- 🤔 I’m looking for help in DS & Algo

+- 📫 How to reach me:

+* (LinkedIn)[www.linkedin.com/in/pradeephgk]

 <!--
 **PradeepHGK/PradeepHGK** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.